NVIDIA/cuda-samples/Samples/7_libNVVM/README.md

 use.
 That sample requires the development package of LLVM with the LLVM header files and libraries.

+If the LLVM dependencies are met, the user can enable the building of this sample by setting the CMake variable "ENABLE_CUDA_C_LINKING_SAMPLE" from either the command line invocation of CMake or by modifying the CMakeLists.txt in this directory.

 Windows users should download LLVM 14 sources from llvm.org and build+install LLVM locally.
 Using the llvm.org provided Windows installer lacks some of the required components the cuda-c-linking sample depends on.